An Island-by-Island Guide to the Caribbean Amid COVID-19

 Cuba welcomes travelers who show proof of a negative COVID-19 PCR test taken no more than 72 hours before arriving in the country, according to the U.S. Embassy in Cuba.
 Travelers must also fill out a health declaration card and get re-tested upon arrival.
 They will then have to quarantine at an approved hotel for five days and get tested again.

 While U.S. citizens are not allowed to travel to Cuba for tourism, they are allowed to legally travel there under several criteria, including "Support for the Cuban People," which requires that travelers have a "full-time schedule" of activities that "enhance contact with the Cuban people, support civil society in Cuba, or promote the Cuban people's independence from Cuban authorities."

-Tourists will have to show proof of a negative COVID-19 PCR test from within 72 hours before traveling and fill out an online immigration card and Passenger Locator Card within 48 hours of their departure.
-Visitors will also have to show a state-issued ID to prove they live in one of the approved states.
+Curaçao welcomes U.S. travelers from all states who show proof of a negative COVID-19 PCR test no more than 72 hours before departure, according to the Curaçao Tourist Board.
+Travelers must also fill out an online immigration card and Passenger Locator Card within 48 hours of their flight, and have medical insurance to cover them if they become ill with the virus while visiting.

 In the meantime, you can virtually dive into the sights and sounds of Guadeloupe through the tourism board's dreamy Instagram stories.

 U.S. travelers are allowed to enter Haiti but need a negative COVID-19 PCR or Antigen test no more than 72 hours before traveling there, according to the U.S. Embassy in Haiti.
 Travelers who had COVID-19 and recovered can skip testing and instead show their previous positive test along with a doctor's note explaining they recovered.